cellarium-ai/cellarium-cloud/src/casp/services/README.rst

 - ``GOOGLE_APPLICATION_CREDENTIALS`` - path to the service account json credentials file
 - Running in a Google environment (e.g. Cloud Run) with the service account attached to the service, in which case the service account is used as the identity running the servce.

-..
-    Maybe a dumb question, but which services are Cromwell executable tasks?
-Also, is that technically a service?

 There are 2 CAS service types: